top of page

 • Reducing compensatory tension patterns

 Massage therapy may help relieve muscular tension that contributes to discomfort around the knee.
+It is often most effective when combined with strengthening, movement retraining, and load management.

 Book an Assessment